Whowong/CHH/GitLab/README.md

 At the end of this section you should now be able to build your code that you checked in through the pipeline.
 Lets extend the pipeline in the next few sections.

 ## 4. Build and push docker image to container registry

+Overview: Building upon the pipeline we are going to take it a step further and build a docker container then store it in the GitLab container registry.

 4.1	Return back to the pipeline editor.
 Go to CI/CD section then “Editor”.